Master of Architecture II

 We explore architecture as a field of open experimentation while remaining grounded in a shared commitment to the social good.
 The Master of Architecture I professional degree and Master of Architecture II post-professional programs embrace the role of the architect in contemporary society as a politically engaged, positive agent of change.
 Using New York City as a laboratory, our curriculum propels students into the urban landscape to connect with stakeholders and to draw inspiration from the city’s teeming diversity.
 With rigorous education in handcraft, digital fabrication, history, contemporary architectural theory, technology, and sustainable building practices, students graduate as multivalent and agile thinkers, ready to confront difficult and unpredictable design challenges with innovative ideas.
 Come join us if you want to use design to make the world a better place.

 The M Arch II program is directed at students who already hold a first professional degree in architecture and who wish to deepen their design abilities and expand their knowledge of contemporary theory, technology, and environmental systems.
-The three studios in the sequence — which can be completed in one calendar year or spread out a longer period — provide in-depth studies of architectural problems that seek to integrate the forms, ideas, and technologies that anticipate construction.
+The three studios in the sequence — which can be completed in one calendar year or spread out over a longer period — provide in-depth studies of architectural problems that seek to integrate the forms, ideas, and technologies that anticipate construction.
 Projects may also explore the far boundaries of the discipline of architecture, participating in the research behind its continuing reinvention.

 Total Program Credits: 48

 Fall: 18 credits

 Note: For students who desire a longer course of study, it is possible to distribute the credits over up to four semesters with or without summer coursework.